 The remedies-based resolution option is designed to eliminate a hostile environment without taking disciplinary action against a Respondent.
 Subject to the approval of the Response Team, the remedies-based resolution is available to the parties in all cases where a formal complaint has been filed, except where the complainant is a student and the respondent is a faculty or staff member.
-When the Complainant and Respondent are both students, the remedies-based resolution process, the parties must voluntarily provide written consent to participate, acknowledging that: (1) once a remedies-based resolution is reached, the parties will be precluded from resuming a formal complaint arising from the same allegations, absent exceptional circumstances; (2) at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint; and (3) any consequences resulting from participating in the informal resolution the records that will be maintained or could be shared.
+When the Complainant and Respondent are both students, the remedies-based resolution can be invoked prior to the filing of a formal complaint.
+Prior to beginning the remedies-based resolution process, the parties must voluntarily provide written consent to participate, acknowledging that: (1) once a remedies-based resolution is reached, the parties will be precluded from resuming a formal complaint arising from the same allegations, absent exceptional circumstances; (2) at any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint; and (3) any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.

 When the Response Team concludes that remedies-based resolution may be appropriate, the College will take immediate and corrective action through the imposition of individual and community remedies designed to maximize the complainant's access to the educational and cocurricular activities at the College and to eliminate a hostile environment.
 Examples of supportive measures are provided in Section IX(A)(3).
 Other potential remedies include targeted or broad-based educational programming or training, direct confrontation of the respondent and/or indirect action by the Title IX Coordinator or the College.